cyclikal/cyckei/docs/usage.rst

 The explorer includes a protocol generator above the editor to streamline script creation.
 This can be used to specify attributes, and insert generated lines of code into the script.

-Scripts are written in regular python code, and can contain loops and other statements to control cycle flow.
+Scripts are written in regular python code, and can contain for loops and other statements to control cycle flow.
 There are seven built in protocols to control the cycler.
 Most of these protocols take some or all of the following parameters: